acmdas/das_fieldstones/morefieldstones2019.md

 ## Objectify
 Sat, 18 May 2019

-Inevitably modern technology has polarized society.
+**Illich**: ...Inevitably modern technology has polarized society.
 It has polluted the environment.
 It has disabled very simple native abilities and made them dependent on objects.

 **Brown**: Like an automobile.